 Kevin E. Tobar Pesántez

 Editor.
 Kevin graduated in 2012 from Long island University Global with a B.A. in Global Studies.
 He served as an intern for phati’tude Literary Magazine and currently serves as an Editor and was a Contributing Writer to phati’tude Literary Magazine.
 Kevin has worked as a Workshop Facilitator of the Boy’s Town Detention Center, developing spoken word, hip hop and theater workshops in Brooklyn, and as a playwright and actor in cultural programs in Quito, Ecuador.
-He was a member of The Forum Project, New York’s first ever Theatre of the Oppressed performance troupe, worked as a housing advocate at University Settlement, a social services organization in the Lower East Side and was recently a columnist for the Rivard Report, an online hyper-local magazine serving San Antonio, Texas.
+He was a member of The Forum Project, New York’s first ever Theatre of the Oppressed performance troupe, worked as a housing advocate at University Settlement, a social services organization in the Lower East Side and recently served as a columnist for the Rivard Report, an online hyper-local magazine serving San Antonio, Texas.